EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 1. In `/home/deck/Applications`, create a `Distrobox` folder
 2. In the `Distrobox` folder, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `git clone https://github.com/snesrev/smw smbll`
-3. A `smbll` folder will be created, place your `Super Mario All-Stars ROM` in `/home/deck/Applications/smbll/other`
+3. A `smbll` folder will be created, place your `Super Mario All-Stars` ROM in `/home/deck/Distrobox/Applications/smbll/other`
     * SHA256 Hash: `c05817c5b7df2fbfe631563e0b37237156a8f6b6`
     * To locate your SHA256 Hash, right click your ROM, click `Properties`, click `Checksums`, click `Calculate` to the left of `SHA1` and compare it to the above hash.
 If it is a match, you have a valid ROM
-4. Rename the Super Mario World ROM to `smas.sfc`
+4. Rename the `Super Mario All-Stars` ROM to `smas.sfc`
+5. Place your `Super Mario World` ROM in `/home/deck/Distrobox/Applications/smbll`
+    * SHA256 Hash: `6b47bb75d16514b6a476aa0c73a683a2a4c18765`
+    * To locate your SHA256 Hash, right click your ROM, click `Properties`, click `Checksums`, click `Calculate` to the left of `SHA1` and compare it to the above hash.
+If it is a match, you have a valid ROM
+6. Rename the `Super Mario World` ROM to `smw.sfc`

 #### How to Build Super Mario Bros: The Lost Levels